NatClamp/oneHundredDaysOfCode/log.md

 ***Today's Progress***: Got a bit flustered with the search functionality today.
 The actual code for searching was pretty straightforward but I hit the bump of needing to re-render pagination etc. and how to make that happen when I need it to.
 Think I'm there though.

+### Day 37: Thursday 22nd October, 2020
+***Today's Progress***: Some UI stuff today on the hiring page, including notifications on the email form and the previous work section, just tidying up.
+It's pretty much at MVP stage now - I'm going to show to the client!

+### Day 38: Friday 23rd October, 2020
+***Today's Progress***: Client was happy with the site, yay!
+Though they do want the blog integrated, so I'm starting work on that now.
+Hopefully all the work I did earlier researching the wordpress.com api will come in useful and mean this won't take as long as I think it will...
+I've added the overall blog page and the individual post page today already.

+### Day 39: Monday 26th October, 2020
+***Today's Progress***: The client also asked if they could swap out a static image on the homepage for a carousel of several images.
+I'm going to use a package for this because honestly I don't think it's a style that's going to be that popular in the long-run, so there's not that much of a push for me to be able to code that from scratch.
+I've also started creating a filtering functionality for the blog posts so users can see posts from whatever category they want.
+Also built in pagination to the blog page.

+### Day 40: Tuesday 27th October, 2020
+***Today's Progress***: Added lots of error handling today, and fully integrated the blog into the live website.
+Looking pretty snazzy!

+### Day 41: Wednesday 28th October, 2020
+***Today's Progress***: I think... it's finished!
+I did a lot of tidying up today and making sure everything works as it should.
+Handing it over later, hopefully the client likes everything.

+### Day 42: Thursday 29th October, 2020
+***Today's Progress***: Finally have a bit of info for a project at work, so did some work today finding commonalities in page designs ready to build out UI templates.

+### Day 43: Friday 30th October, 2020
+***Today's Progress***: Today I built out a UI repository for the new project at work ready for a new sprint.

+### Day 44: Monday 2nd November, 2020
+***Today's Progress***: Refamiliarising myself with Forgerock, which we use at work to build authentication trees.
+I'll need to interact with it from the frontend for this new project, so need to understand it's intricacies (though I hate it, utterly and completely.)